microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ## Implementing App Authentication

-Listed below are step by step instructions to implement App Auth.
-The basic steps involve registering the app in Azure, creating client secret/ certificates, assigning the right API permissions, setting up a service principal, and then using App Auth for invocation.
+Implementing App Auth involves registering the app in Azure, creating client secret/certificates, assigning API permissions, setting up a service principal, and then using App Auth to call Microsoft Graph APIs.
+The following steps explain how to implement App Auth.

 ### Step 1: Register a New Application in Azure